 These data integration tools such as embedded iPaaS enable users to connect to hundreds of other SaaS applications.
 This means they can solve the simplest integration use case to the most complicated in a few clicks.

 Integrations are one way people can interact with IoT devices to give them instructions and send relevant data to applications.

 Integrations help IoT devices in many ways, one example is sending a simple notification to be distributed to various platforms like email or Slack.
-For instance, integrating Salesforce Service Cloud and Slack enabling an IoT to send a notification if there is ever a problem.
+For instance, integrating Salesforce Service Cloud and Slack enables an IoT to send a notification if there is ever a problem.

 To make the integration more complex it can also integrate tickets into a service management platform.
-So when a customers clicks on the link sent in the Slack message it will take them to a screen that shows them the issue.
+So when a customer clicks on the link sent in the Slack message it will take them to a screen that shows them the issue.
 They can then create a ticket in Salesforce Service Cloud automatically.

 Prior to automating the manual task of creating tickets could take up to 10 minutes.
-Automating the process reduces the manual mundane task and turns it into a integrated, fast process that takes one click.
+Automating the process reduces the manual mundane task and turns it into an integrated, fast process that takes one click.

 Another example would be completely automating the relationship between any problem detected and the ticket creation, ensuring reliability.

 Connected devices result in better data integration making data management easier.

 Benefits of integrating IoT devices